tikv/raft-engine/README.md

 ```
 cargo fmt --all -- --check
 cargo clippy --all --all-features --all-targets -- -D clippy::all
-cargo test --all --features scripting
+cargo test --all --features all_except_failpoints
 cargo test --test failpoints --all-features -- --test-threads 1
 ```